openharmony/docs/en/application-dev/ui/arkts-transition-animation-within-component.md

         .fontSize(16)
         .onClick(() => {
           animateTo({ duration: 1000 }, () => {
-            //Insert an element to the end of the array.
-As a result, Forach adds the corresponding component to the end. this.numbers.push(this.startNumber.toString());
+            // Insert an element to the end of the array.
+As a result, ForEach adds the corresponding component to the end. this.numbers.push(this.startNumber.toString());
             this.startNumber++;
           })